WhiteHoodHacker/whitehoodhacker.net/README.md

 This website also uses Bootstrap 5.0, mainly for the grid system and a few visual components.
 Most of the visual styles are custom made (including the fancy animations).
 These styles can be found in `main.css`.

+Page routing is a little bit wonky since I'm using Cloudflare Pages.
+See this [commit](https://github.com/WhiteHoodHacker/whitehoodhacker.net/commit/d3ebecf71a91b7657abfced4d1956053141dcd46) for more details.

 ## Quick Start

 Make sure all dependences are installed: